Narcissus, Poeticus daffodils

 Flowers may be borne singly or in clusters.
 Colors are basically yellow and white, but there are many variations: shades of orange, red, apricot, pink, cream.
 Some are fragrant.
 Leaves may be straight and flat (strap shaped) or narrow and rushlike.

-Use them among trees and flowering shrubs, in ground-cover plantings, near water, in rock gardens, or in borders.
-Naturalize them in sweeping drifts where space is available.Narcissus poeticus recurvus 'Pheasant’s Eye'
+Use them among trees and flowering shrubs, in groundcover plantings, near water, in rock gardens, or in borders.
+Naturalize them in sweeping drifts where space is available.Narcissus, Poeticus daffodils

-Perianth segments are white; a very short, broad cup comes in a contrasting color, usually with red edges.
+Perianth segments are white; the very short, broad cup is in a contrasting color, usually with red edges.
+Very fragrant.
+‘Actaea’ and ‘Pheasant’s Eye’ are favorites.